ZahraMousavi612/Love-Flowers/README.md

 - __Contact Us section__

-  - There is a forrm to contain input tags and take information from user, such as: First Name, Last Name and Eemail Address.
+  - There is a forrm that contain input tags and take information from user, such as: First Name, Last Name and Email Address.
   - Also there is a submission button that conect to a return information  page.

 ![Contact Us](media/contact-us.JPG)